-AERIALE N. JOHNSON, she/her/we, is a Reggio-inspired, abolitionist teacher of third graders at Washington Elementary School, a school bursting with the energy of multiculturalism and multilingualism in downtown San Jose, CA. There she strives to build a democratic classroom where all adults (educators and families) believe in children, allow children to bring the fullness of their humanity into the space, and deliberately relinquish their power to the children.
+AERIALE N. JOHNSON, she/her/we, is a Reggio-inspired, abolitionist educator.
+She taught public school for twenty-three years in Florida, Alaska, and California.
+In 2021, she transitioned from being a classroom teacher to serving as a staff developer for Teachers College Reading and Writing Project.
+Aeriale strives to help teachers build a democratic classroom where all adults (educators and families) believe in children, allow children to bring the fullness of their humanity into the space, and deliberately relinquish their power to the children.

 Aeriale is dedicated to antiracism and works every day of her life to disrupt oppressive systems and promote a more just and equitable world wherein all folx can thrive.
 She is committed to the deep study of colonization and decolonization.
 This inquiry has led her on personal and professional journeys through Ghana, South Africa, India, and Alaska.
 (Aeriale likes to travel — a lot!)

 Aeriale does this work alongside many phenomenal human beings, but it is her #squad — Tricia Ebarvia, Dr. Kim Parker, Tiana Silvas, and (nearly Dr.) Anna Osborn — that sustains her.
 It is with them that she has the most courageous (and ridiculous) conversations.
 Sara Ahmed is another top homie.
 She challenges Aeriale’s thinking and helps her keep it together when life goes awry.

 From 2017-2021, Aeriale worked as an associate director for the San Jose Area Writing Project, facilitating professional development for teachers and writing workshops for children.

 Aeriale is a National Board Certified Teacher, specializing in early-middle childhood literacy, and a recipient of many grants and fellowships.
 Aeriale most recently served as a Heinemann Fellow.